KING’S LYNN TO DEREHAM RAILWAY

 The only remaining memory of a railway was once present in this village.

-King's Lynn station is still in daily use for Ely Cambridge London services, and the station at Dereham is still in use as a heritage railway.
-A newly built station called Wymondham Abbey is just outside of Wymondham junction, connecting to the Norwich Cambridge line, which is also in daily use.
+King's Lynn station is still in daily use for Ely, Cambridge, and London services, and the station at Dereham is still in use as a heritage railway.

 For use in the glass industry.